 BIOGRAPHY FELIX RIENTH, tenor

 The Swiss tenor Felix Rienth, with spanish mother, (born in Basle/CH) received his first musical education in Knabenkantorei Basel (Basle Boys' Choir).
 He began to appear as soloist in the Magic Flute by Mozart as "First boy" at Basle Opera under the direction of Armin Jordan.
 After his maturity, he studied Spanish and German at the University of Basle before being devoted entirely to singing at Heidi Wölnerhanssen (Basle Opera).
-In 2000 he obtained the diploma of opera from the "Swiss Opera Studio" of the Berne "Hochschule der Künste".
+In 2000 he obtained the "Master of Arts -specialized music performance- opera" from the "Swiss Opera Studio" at the Berne "Hochschule der Künste".
 Following that he particpated in master-classes at the Festival of Lucerne with Barbara Schlick and Peter Schreier.
 Promoted by the Young Artists' Foundation in Lucerne, he gave a concert of operatic arias with the Lucerne Symphony Orchestra.

 Felix Rienth was taught by tenor Hans Dornbusch (Royal Opera of Stockholm) as well as by Richard Levitt from the famous Schola Cantorum Basiliensis.